 - Location: Iowa

-Accident Guide in IowaCompare Car Insurance Rates in 3 Easy Steps
+Accident Guide in IowaCompare Car Insurance Rates in 3 Steps

 Even if you consider yourself to be a very careful driver, you may still become involved in an accident at some point.
-Therefore, it's extremely important to have a clear understanding of the Iowa Department of Transportation's rules and regulations surrounding motor vehicle accidents.
+Therefore, it's extremely important to have a clear understanding of the rules and regulations surrounding motor vehicle accidents.

 If you are involved in a motor vehicle accident while driving, you must stop as close to the scene as possible without causing additional disruption.
 Provide the other driver with your: